 - where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.

-In order to perform our contract with you, we currently transfer the personal data we collect about you to providers in the following country outside of the EEA: United States of America.
+In order to perform our contract with you, we currently transfer the personal data we collect about you to providers in the United States of America.
 There is an adequacy decision by the European Commission in relation to this country, and the providers are part of the Privacy Shield, as referred to above.
 Therefore the providers will be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.

 - DATA SECURITY

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.